ning-wang1/DPFedMeta/README.md

 ## prepare the environment
 1. Implement annoconda following the instruction in https://www.anaconda.com/.
 Anaconda will help to manage the learning environement.
 2. Create your env using the yml file.
 All the required libraries (including pytorch and python) will be implemented.
 The environment is named as 'myenv' as specified in the yml file.
--      conda env create -n envname --file environment.yml
+-      conda env create --file environment.yml
 3. activate your environment.
 -      conda activate envname